Interference of chiral Andreev edge states: Supplementary Information

 \subsection{S3.
 Landauer-B\"uttiker picture}

-As shown in Fig.\,S2, a two-dimensional electron gas device with $\nu$ chiral channels is contacted with four metal leads.
-The bottom lead is a grounded SC and the other three are normal metal.
-We calculate the zero-bias Hall conductance $G_{xy}$ and SC downstream resistance $\Rds$ at zero temperature using the Landauer-B\"uttiker (LB) formula \cite{Ihnbook} assuming (i) no electron can transfer into the SC without forming a Cooper pair and (ii) an electron injected into the CAES comes out as a hole (or electron) with a probability $P_h$ (or $P_e$).
+As shown in Fig.\,\ref{figLB}, a two-dimensional electron gas device with $\nu$ chiral channels is contacted with four metal leads.
+The bottom lead is a grounded superconductor and the other three are normal metal.
+We calculate the zero-bias Hall conductance $G_{xy}$ and superconductor downstream resistance $\Rds$ at zero temperature using the Landauer-B\"uttiker formula \cite{Ihnbook} assuming (i) no electron can transfer into the superconductor without forming a Cooper pair and (ii) an electron injected into the CAES comes out as a hole (or electron) with a probability $P_h$ (or $P_e$).
 The relation between the current in the leads $I_i$ and the voltage on them $V_j$ is

+Deriving the conductance matrix in the superconducting case requires extra care due to the Andreev processes.
+Here we derive the individual lines in Eq.\,\ref{eqGmaxtrix} following reference \cite{S_takagaki_transport_1998}.
+The net currents flowing through contacts 1 and 4 are unaffected by superconductivity.
+The currents affected by Andreev reflections are $I_2$ and $I_3$.
+Let us refer all the voltages with respect to the grounded superconducting contact 2. $I_2$ is the current of Cooper pairs flowing out of the contact 2.
+It can be calculated as a current of electrons coming from contact 1, Andreev reflected with a probability $P_h$:

+The factor of 2 indicates that for each Andreev reflection of an electron to a hole, a Cooper pair is added to the superconducting contact.
+Rewriting $2P_h$ in the symmetric form $1-P_e+P_h$ gives the second line in Eq.\,\ref{eqGmaxtrix}.

+$I_3$ consists of the trivial current flowing downstream from contact 3, minus the non-trivial current flowing to contact 3 from the upstream direction.
+The latter term is calculated from the probability of an electron from contact 1 to flow past contact 2 as an electron or to turn into a hole: $\frac{\nu e^2}{h}(P_e-P_h)(V_1-V_2)$.
+(Alternatively, one can think of this term as the difference of currents flowing from contact 1 and the current absorbed by contact 2.)
+Overall,

+We can now check the consistency of the resulting matrix.
+Current conservation dictates that the sum of the elements in a column must be equal to zero.
+The sum of the elements in every row should also be zero: if we apply a uniform change of the chemical potential to all contacts, the currents through any contact should remain the same.
+The conductance matrix indeed satisfies both sets of conditions.